Skip to content

 Is mediation legally binding?

 Agreements reached in mediation are not automatically legally binding.
 However, they can be made binding through a consent order approved by the court.
-Your mediator can explain how this works.

 What if mediation does not work?